 The Institute’s Ethics Advisory Group, chaired by Research Fellow Kirstie Whitaker, ensures that research conducted across the Institute confirms to high ethical standards, equivalent to the ethics approval process of a university.
 The Group consists of Turing academics as well as representatives from the Institute’s Partnerships Team and student body.

 The Alan Turing Institute is partnering with the Nuffield Foundation on a new £5 million Ada Lovelace Institute to examine profound ethical and social issues arising from the use of data, algorithms, and artificial intelligence, and to ensure they are harnessed for social well-being.
-This independent body, set to launch in 2018, will seek to ensure that the power of data – and the automated technologies that augment it – is harnessed to promote prosperity, both for society as a whole and for different groups within it.
+This independent body, launched in 2018, will seek to ensure that the power of data – and the automated technologies that augment it – is harnessed to promote prosperity, both for society as a whole and for different groups within it.

 A recent independent review, Growing the artificial intelligence industry in the UK, recommended that The Alan Turing Institute work with the Information Commissioner’s Office (ICO) to develop a framework for explaining the processes, services and decisions delivered by AI.
 The Institute has welcomed this recommendation, and in conjunction with the ICO, has started work on creating this framework.